CELEBRATING THE CAILLEACH – CELTIC QUEEN OF WINTER

 CEUs for LMHP and Training Hours applicable to certification by the American Board of Examiners in Psychodrama, Sociometry and Group Psychotherapy (ABE): 18 hours.

-4 – 6 May 2018 Workshop: Hearing the Heroine/Hero’s Call to Embrace a Spirituality that Faces Life, Death, the Feminine in Self and Society (10 a.m. – 5 p.m. each day – bring your own lunch or eat at nearby restaurant)
+4 – 6 May 2018 Workshop: Hearing the Heroine/Hero’s Call to Embrace a Spirituality that Faces Life, Death, the Feminine in Self and Society (Part #1 in the three-part series THE POWER OF MYTH AND THE COMPASSIONATE JOURNEY OF THE HEROINE/HERO: Healing and Transforming Self and the Wasteland) 10 a.m. – 5 p.m. each day – bring your own lunch or eat at nearby restaurant.

 Starting with the Call, this first three-day non-residential workshop draws upon action methods and expressive arts to explore how Myth calls us to a Spirituality in that includes: